 How much does a notary bond cost in New Mexico?

-SuretyBonds.com instantly issues New Mexico notary bonds for just $50 for four years of coverage.
+SuretyBonds.com instantly issues New Mexico notary bonds for as little as $50 for four years of coverage!
 Errors and omissions insurance is also available for additional premium.
 Simply click Buy Now to visit our secure bond checkout and purchase your bond online today.
 It only takes a few minutes to be on your way to being bonded as a notary in New Mexico.

 Why do I need this bond?